Fulfillment of the Land Promises

 The word here translated “strangers” is the Hebrew, ger, which means, a temporary inhabitant, a newcomer lacking inherited rights.
 The word translated “sojourners” is the Hebrew, toshab, which means, a resident alien.

 The Lord had warned Israel repeatedly, that if they failed to obey His voice and keep His commandments they would be ejected from the land.
 He actually uses language that is stronger than that.
-He told them that if they did not obey Him, and if they adopted the ways of the nations that lived in the land before them, the land itself would “vomit them out.”
+He told them that if they did not obey Him, and if they adopted the ways of those nations that lived in the land before them, the land itself would “vomit them out.”

-The very evils that had brought divine judgement upon the current inhabitants of the land, e.g., sacrificing their children to Molech, bestiality, homosexuality, incest and all manner of sin against God and nature, would also cause the land to spew out the Israelites, if they committed such sin.
-Their disobedience to God’s Word would make the land sick and cause it vomit them out.
+The very evils that had brought divine judgement upon the current inhabitants of the land, e.g., sacrificing their children by fire to Molech, bestiality, homosexuality, incest and all manner of sin against God and nature, would also cause the land to spew out the Israelites, if they committed such sin.
+Their disobedience to God’s Word would make the land sick and cause it to vomit them out.

 24 Defile not ye yourselves in any of these things: for in all these the nations are defiled which I cast out before you: